 Join us as we study through Hosea verse by verse.
-Our discussion questions, teaching points, and applications can help you or your small group get the most out of this book as you grow in understanding and obedience.
+Our discussion questions, verse by verse commentary, and applications can help you or your small group get the most out of this book as you grow in understanding and obedience.

 Inductive Bible Study on Hosea 3 – Hosea Loves and Forgives Unconditionally